schuang/advanced-python-series/workshop-1/00-intro.md

 # Introduction

+## Observation

+- Python has become a dominant language for scientific computing and machine learning

+- Widespread use of Notebooks has led to proliferation of "linear" scripts that are difficult to reuse

+- Advanced Python features for software reuse remain underutilized in research code

+- Many Python codebases are limited to single-core execution

+- Multi-core CPUs are standard, and GPU resources are increasingly accessible

 ## Software Sustainability

-- Ensures research code remains usable and maintainable over time
+- Keeps research code usable and maintainable over time

-- Facilitates collaboration and sharing with other scientists
+- Facilitates collaboration and sharing across research teams

-- Reduces risk of code becoming obsolete
+- Prevents code from becoming obsolete or unusable

-- Enables easier updates, bug fixes, and feature additions
+- Enables efficient updates, bug fixes, and feature enhancements

-- Supports reproducibility and transparency in scientific results
+- Ensures reproducibility and transparency in scientific workflows

-- Distinguish one time "thrown-away" script from sustainable software
+- Distinguishes sustainable software from disposable one-time scripts

 ## General Goals of This Workshop Series

-- Transition from ad-hoc scripts to well-structured, reusable software
+- Transform ad-hoc scripts into well-structured, reusable software

-- Teach (or encourage) best practices for writing maintainable code
+- Teach best practices for writing maintainable research code

-- Introduce tools for version control, testing, and documentation

-- Demonstrate how to package code for sharing and reuse
+- Demonstrate how to package and distribute code effectively

 - Emphasize reproducibility in computational workflows

-- Provide hands-on examples relevant to scientific computing
+- Provide hands-on examples for scientific computing applications

-- Embrace modern computer architecture with parallel computing (multi-core, GPU)
+- Leverage modern hardware: multi-core CPUs and GPUs

-- Empower researchers to build robust, sustainable software for science
+- Empower researchers to build robust, sustainable software

 ## Why Learn This in the LLM Era?

-Even with powerful LLM-based coding assistants, understanding software design principles remains critical:
+Even with powerful LLM-based code-generating assistants, understanding software design principles remains critical:

-- **You provide the human intelligence**
+- You provide the human intelligence

   - LLMs need clear, structured prompts that reflect good design thinking

   - You must specify what architecture, patterns, and structure you want

   - Without understanding concepts like classes, inheritance, or packaging, you can't guide the LLM effectively

-- **You must read and validate generated code**
+- You must read and validate generated code

   - LLMs make mistakes, introduce bugs, and sometimes generate outdated or inefficient patterns

   - You need to recognize when code follows best practices vs. anti-patterns
-  - Understanding the principles lets you spot problems before they become technical debt

-- **You maintain and evolve the codebase**
+- You maintain and evolve the codebase

   - Generated code needs to be integrated, refactored, and maintained over time

   - You make architectural decisions that LLMs cannot: "Should this be a class or a function?"
 "How should components interact?"

   - Long-term project success depends on human oversight of structure and design

-- **Scientific integrity requires understanding**
-  - You are responsible for the correctness of your computational research
-  - Blindly trusting generated code without understanding it is as risky as using a statistical method you don't comprehend
-  - Peer reviewers and collaborators expect you to explain and justify your code design choices

-- **LLMs amplify your expertise, not replace it**
-  - With strong fundamentals, you can use LLMs to code 10x faster
-  - Without fundamentals, LLMs produce code you can't debug, maintain, or trust
-  - The goal: use AI as a force multiplier for your knowledge, not a substitute

 ## Transitioning from Scripts to Software

 A Staged Approach (using Python as an example)

-- Group "linear" scripts into functions
+- **Refactor linear scripts into functions**

-  - Each function should do one thing (single responsibility principle).
+  - Each function does one thing (single responsibility principle)

-  - Name the functions properly
+  - Use descriptive, meaningful function names

-  - Code comments + documentation
+  - Add clear comments and documentation

-- Group related functions together into classes
+- **Group related functions into classes**

-- Modules help organize functions and classes by topic or workflow.

-- It takes a lot of practice to get it right.

-### Classes vs. Modules in Python

-Classes:

-- A class defines a blueprint for creating objects that bundle data (attributes) and behavior (methods).

-- Ideal for representing complex entities or workflows where state and operations are tightly coupled (e.g., a simulation, a data processor).

-- Supports encapsulation, inheritance, and polymorphism, enabling more advanced software design.

-- Classes are defined within modules and can be reused across projects.

-- Classes bundle related data and methods for more complex tasks.

-Modules:

-- A module is a single Python file, or a collection of files, that groups related functions, variables, and classes.

-- Useful for organizing code by topic, workflow, or functionality (e.g., `math.py`, `io_utils.py`).
+- **Organize code into modules** by topic or workflow

-- Promotes code reuse and separation of concerns.

-- Modules are imported using the `import` statement, making code easy to share and maintain.
+- **Practice is essential** — mastering this skill takes time

+Bottom line: for sustainable code, organize logic into functions rather than linear scripts.